 I have a nice cup.

-Let’s discuss the negative and interrogative structures of Present Indefinite Tense
+Now, let’s discuss the negative and interrogative rules and structures of simple present tense with examples.

 I do not go to school regularly.